Brighton Beach: Early development

 Anton Seidl and the Metropolitan Opera brought their popular interpretations of Wagner to the Brighton Beach Music Hall, where John Philip Sousa was in residence, and the New Brighton Theater was a hotspot for vaudeville.
 Visitors for tea at Reisenweber's Brighton Beach Casino would be served by Japanese waitresses in full costume.
 At an enormous private club, the Brighton Beach Baths, members could swim, access a private beach, and play handball, mah-jongg, and cards.

 The village, along with the rest of Gravesend, was annexed into the 31st Ward of the City of Brooklyn in 1894.

 Early 20th century

-In 1905, Brighton Beach Park opened its own area of amusements, calling it Brighton Pike.
+In 1905, Brighton Beach Park opened its own area of amusements, called Brighton Pike.
 Brighton Pike offered a boardwalk, games, live entertainment (including the Miller Brothers' wild-west show: 101 Ranch), and a huge steel roller coaster.
-The park was shut down in 1919 after it burned down.
-The actual beach remained popular, though.
+In May 1919, most of the park was burned down, including the roller coaster.
+The beach remained popular.